The Austin Homeowner’s Guide to Choosing a Garage Door Opener

 Pros:

-- Energy Efficient: Uses less power to operate.
+- Energy Efficient: They require less energy to run.

 Cons: